nest/nestml/doc/synapses_in_nestml.rst

 Spike-Timing Dependent Plasticity (STDP)
 ----------------------------------------

 Experiments have shown that synaptic strength changes as a function of the precise spike timing of the presynaptic and postsynaptic neurons.
 If the pre neuron fires an action potential strictly before the post neuron, the synapse connecting them will be strengthened ("facilitated").
 If the pre neuron fires after the post neuron, the synapse will be weakened ("depressed").
-The depression and facilitation effects become stronger when the spikes occurred closer together in time.
+The depression and facilitation effects become stronger when the spikes occur closer together in time.
 This is illustrated by empirical results (open circles), fitted by exponential curves (solid lines).

 .. figure:: https://raw.githubusercontent.com/nest/nestml/b96d9144664ef8ddb75dce51c8e5b38b7878dde5/doc/fig/Asymmetric-STDP-learning-window-Spike-timing-window-of-STDP-for-the-induction-of.png

    Asymmetric STDP learning window.
 Spike-timing window of STDP for the induction of synaptic potentiation and depression characterized in hippocampal cultures.
-Data points from Bi and Poo (1998) [18], represent the relative change in the amplitude of EPSC after repetitive correlated activity of pre-post spike pairs.
-The LTP (+) and LTD (-) windows are fitted by the exponential function ∆g = A ± exp(−|∆t|/τ), with parameters A + = 0.86, A − = −0.25, τ + = 19 ms, and τ − = 34 ms. Adopted from Bi and Wang (2002).
+Data points from Bi and Poo (1998), represent the relative change in the amplitude of EPSC after repetitive correlated activity of pre-post spike pairs.
+The potentiation window (right of the vertical axis) and depression window (left of the vertical axis) are fitted by an exponential function $A^\pm\exp(−|\Delta t|/\tau^\pm)$, with parameters $A^+ = 0.86$, $A^- = -0.25$, $\tau^+ = 19 \text{ms}$, and $\tau^- = 34 \text{ms}$.
+Adopted from Bi and Wang (2002).

 We will define the theoretical model following [3]_.